 Dog travel Brittany Ferries

 Brittany Ferries services both France and Spain, and the costs of taking pets vary by destination.
 At the time of writing the cost of taking a dog to France is £29each way, while journeys to Spain cost approximately £45.
 On-board kennels can also be made available too.

 All pets must be accompanied by their owner (or handler).
 Brittany Ferries is one of the few ferry companies to offer pet-friendly cabins and exercise areas on some vessels – but you are advised to check for availability before booking.

 Condor services both France and the Channel Islands.
 If heading to the Channel Islands on foot, you simply pay £11 each way for your pet.
 If you are going by car, there is no charge for your pet.
 Should you use Condor for travel to France, you will be charged £20 each way for your dog to go on the trip.
 No dogs are permitted with foot passengers.

 Costs vary by destination, typically ranging between £15 and £20.
 At the time of writing it costs £15 each way to take a dog from Dover to Calais, £18 from Newhaven to Dieppe and £19 from Newcastle to Amsterdam.
 On-board kennels are available for journeys to Holland, at a price of £6 each.

-At the time of writing dogs travelling from Hull to Rotterdam must be kept in the on-board kennels which are charged at £17 each way.
-Dover to Calais costs £15 each way, while Hull to Zeebrugge costs £17 each way.
+At the time of writing dogs travelling from Hull to Rotterdam must be kept in the on-board kennels which are charged at £22 each way.
+Dover to Calais costs £15 each way, while Hull to Zeebrugge costs £22 each way.
+Assistance dogs travel free.